br-data/wtwm-topic-modelling/README.md

 This repository contains the source code of a [joint project](https://interaktiv.br.de/ai-detect-newsroom-mentions-in-comments/) of the [AI + Automation Lab of Bayerischer Rundfunk](https://www.br.de/extra/ai-automation-lab/index.html) (abbr.
 BR) and [Mitteldeutscher Rundfunk](https://www.mdr.de) (abbr. mdr) as well as [ida](https://idalab.de) to identify user comments that address the newsrooms to foster constructive exchange with our audiences.

-This project documents the status of the project work during JournalismAI fellowship in 2022.
+This project documents the status of the project work during JournalismAI fellowship (more info bellow in chapter **On the fellowship**) in 2022.
 The fellowship was used by this projects team to explore technical solutions to support the mdr and BRs comment moderation teams.
 The goal was to allow the moderation teams to engage in real time communication with it's audience.
 For this purpose we constructed a system to bring comments with direct mentions of the media house to the immediate attention of the moderation team.
 That involves:

 1. fetch the comment instantanenoulsy
 2. preprocess the comments